harvard-edtech/edtech-guide/ComprehensiveGuide.md

 When writing tests, first write each assertion with the opposite type of test (if a button should be enabled, test if it's disabled) and make sure the test will fail.
 Writing tests that succeed is easy.
 Writing tests that fail when appropriate is very hard.

+One way to identify all the tests that you need to write is to start with each prop and state variable:

+1. How does each prop or state variable impact the functionality/rendering/interactivity of the component?
+1. What kinds of special cases might arise for props/state variables?
+For example, negative numbers, empty strings, empty arrays, etc.
+1. How should the props/state react to errors?
+1. How does the component render, what content should it create based on each type of prop passed in?

 ## Create a Test File

 Name your test the same as your component with a `.test.tsx` filename: